 Real estate investment—a financial path fraught with blunders, trials and tribulations but a lucrative path nonetheless.
 Thankfully, it doesn’t have to be as tough, if you know what to avoid.
-Here we provide an expert’s insight regarding the top ten financial mistakes that can break your real estate investment, and how to avoid them!
+Here we provide an expert’s insight regarding common financial mistakes that can break your real estate investment, and how to avoid them!

 Buying First and Thinking Later

 Meet Richard: Richard is new to the real estate scene.
 He wants to invest in real estate, and stumbles across a great property: newly renovated, in a happening neighborhood and for an amazing deal.
 He can’t resist, and snags it for himself.
 Sounds like a promising start, right?
 Wrong—don’t be Richard: instead, be Steve, who decided he wants to invest in real estate, and then sat down and carefully constructed an investment plan with his trusty CPA.
 After deciding what works for his budget and his goals, he begins scouring the market for a piece of property that will match his needs.

 A sweet deal will quickly sour if you haven’t developed an investment strategy first, so before snapping up that too-good-to-be-true property, make sure you’ve considered what will make for a good investment under your specific requirements and goals.

 It’s that dreaded “great property” again, except this time everything is great but the price.
 You buy it anyway, justifying the cost by calling it “a worthwhile investment.”
 Don’t do it—a better deal, attached to a just-as-nice property, is out there somewhere.
 Purchasing a property is the most important part of real estate investment, so don’t rush through it and spend a fortune, in hopes of getting to ‘the money-making part’.
 Invest the time necessary to find a great deal for a great price.